konczyk/rbittorrent/README.md

 # RBittorrent

-A minimal BitTorrent client for downloading .torrent files via the command line.
+A minimal asynchronous BitTorrent client for downloading .torrent files via the command line.

 ## Features
 - Parses .torrent files (bencode decoding, info hash calculation).
 - Supports HTTP and UDP trackers to fetch peers.
+- Fully async (Tokio-based) networking.
+- Downloads from up to 20 peers concurrently.
 - Connects to peers, performs handshake, and manages choke/unchoke messages.
 - Downloads pieces with SHA1 verification for data integrity.
+- Shared download state with safe coordination between peers.
 - Shows real-time progress: completion %, download speed, ETA, and piece count.

+## Architecture Highlights
+- Uses tokio for async TCP and HTTP.
+- Peer connections are managed as independent async tasks.
+- A semaphore limits concurrency to 20 active peer sessions.
+- Pieces are claimed atomically to avoid duplicate downloads.
+- Verified pieces are written directly to disk at the correct offset.

 ## Notes
 - Only supports single-file torrents.
 - Default peer port is 6881.
+- Download-only.

 ## Testing
 ```shell